-- · Loans and advances to credit institutions
+- · Loans and advances to credit institutions; and - · Cash and balances at central banks.

-- Debt securities

-- Derivative financial instruments

 ALCO is responsible for approving treasury counterparties for both derivatives and investment purposes.
 Limits are placed on the amount of risk accepted in relation to one counterparty, or group of counterparties, and to industry sectors.
 This is monitored daily by the Society's Finance team and reviewed by the ALCO.